 - Do you think the form has any confusing/unnecessary input fields?

-Surveys are an effective tool to understand your customer segments, to know their intent/pain points or concerns which in turn help you understand the glitches on the websites, and so on.
+Surveys are an effective tool for understanding your customer hesitations and knowing their intent/pain points or concerns.
+They help you identify the optimization opportunities on your websites.

 Here are some sample questions to use for on-site surveys: